kevindavenport/kldavenport.com/content/post/suttons-temporal-difference-learning/index.md

 command="Resize"
 options="700x" >}}

-To conclude, here is a short simple video from Peter Norvig that provides good intuition on TD learning:
+To conclude, [here is a short simple video](https://www.youtube.com/embed/DZzffdHNqtQ) from Peter Norvig that provides good intuition on TD learning.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DZzffdHNqtQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>